 Zapp: I'm afraid I can't allow that.
 Guards!

 Bubbles in the "Bubblevicious" episode of The Powerpuff Girls.
-She managed to make a litterbug hit the ground before the gum wrapper he tossed.
+She managed to make a litterbug hit the ground before the gum wrapper he tossed, and punch's a guy black and blue for stepping on a single blade of grass.
 She rampaged her do-good behavior throughout Townsville and her crusade got her captured by Mojo Jojo.
 In another episode, the Mayor uses a hot-air balloon and a spring-loaded boxing glove to take the law into his own hands.
 He goes mad with power in less than a minute.

 Charlie and Charlie from the French cartoon Mummy Nanny make all other dumb cartoon cops look like geniuses by comparison.
 In the first episode, after losing their patrol car, they commandeer the vehicle of the Obviously Evil bad guys and order the Big Bad to follow the suspects' car.
 He does exactly what they told him to do, but then they order him to stop and ticket him for speeding, letting their suspects get away.